 Baby is Not Drinking Enough!

-What if Your Baby Is Falling Asleep While Breastfeeding, and Is Not Drinking Enough?
+What if Your Baby Is Sleeping While Breastfeeding and Is Not Drinking Enough?

-- Try breast compression: This will keep your milk flowing, which will keep your baby drinking.
+- Try breast compression: This will keep your milk flowing and your baby drinking.

-- Try tickling your baby’s feet and putting a cold facecloth on his/her's feet.
+- Try tickling your baby’s feet and putting a cold facecloth on his/her feet.

 More information about keeping a sleepy baby awake while breastfeeding.